DHS-SVIP/requirements-for-decentralized-identity/TrustArchitecture.md

   </div>
 </div>

-- Attestations can use a variety of data formats (VCDM, binary, JSON, mdoc, XML etc) & can be moved from point to point via a variety of transfer protocols (websocket, HTTPS, SCIM, BLE, NFC, issuance and exchange protocols etc).
-In this document, we we will focus on the attestation data format and transfer protocols chosen to meet the DHS requirements.
+Attestations can use a variety of data formats (VCDM, binary, JSON, mdoc, XML etc) & can be moved from point to point via a variety of transfer protocols (websocket, HTTPS, SCIM, BLE, NFC, issuance and exchange protocols etc).
+In this document, we we will focus on the attestation data format and transfer protocols chosen to meet DHS requirements.

 * * *
 The terminology and the descriptions of the building blocks are adapted from authoritative descriptions of the same by NIST, IETF and W3C.
 The concepts around linking DNS with DIDs were first articulated in the IETF Internet Draft “High Assurance DIDs with DNS” by J. Carter & J. Latour (CIRA), M. Glaude (Northern Block), T. Bouma (Digital Governance Council)